 As you breathe in through the Lumen, you are guided through the process with visual and audio cues.
 Increasingly bigger concentric rings soon turn green, then you stop and hold your breath for 10 seconds.
 You breathe out constantly and a sliding ball on the bottom of the app screen helps you breathe out evenly.
 It’s easier than it sounds.

 You normally take 2 breaths and that takes about a minute.
 Your breath is then scored out of 5 where the LOWER number indicates more FAT being burnt in your body.
 You want to aim to burn fat most of the time if you can, the basic premise being that you get more aerobically fit and eat fewer carbs in order to do that.
-I found that Lumen told me I burnt carbs most after meals and also after more intense workouts.
+I found that Lumen told me I burnt carbs most after meals and also after more intense workouts (which is correct).

 VERY IMPORTANT: Be mindful to breathe in exactly the same way each time, down to the last detail of each breath, each time.

 This image shows I scored 1/5 (great!), meaning I’m mostly burning fat.

 Whilst the mechanics is the same for every reading you make with Lumen, there are 5 daily events you might optionally want to let Lumen know more about

 - Morning Fasted measurement – Tap the ‘Take a breath’ button in the morning.

 - Check-in measurements – Tap the ‘wind’ icon on the upper left-hand corner of the screen.
 Here you take measurements important to you that you want to track over time such as pre-meals, 60-90 minutes after meals, before going to bed, and before breaking your fast.

 - Workout measurements – can be taken by adding a workout into your day – read more